According to Karl Letterman (1988) Over 27 BILLON disposable diapers are consumed every year in the U.S alone.

 It is important that toilet training is pleasant for the child and that means that you have to be calm, confident and encouraging.
 Toddlers and young children have some very powerful ways to control adults.
 Their three main ways are 1) temper tantrums 2) picky eating and 3) refusing toilet training.
 There are good sites and books which teach parents the skills of how to toilet train their toddler.
 You need to have a plan, collect your supplies and be confident before you start.

 There are three key factors for short, successful toilet training:

 1) Have a clear, confident & encouraging attitude.
 You must actually feel like this; not just acting as your child reads your tone, expression and body language perfectly.
-Be gently assertive ‘It is time to go to the potty now’.
-During potty training never ask a child ‘Do you want to go to the potty’ as it invites a NO and then a power struggle is more likely.
+Be gently assertive ‘It is time to go to the toilet now’.
+During toilet training never ask a child ‘Do you want to go to the toilet’ as it invites a NO and then a power struggle is more likely.
 Keep you tone, facial expression and body language neutral when you child has an accident.
 Be positive and enthusiastic when they have a success.

 2) Ditch the diaper.
 Use our kids training pants where your toddler will feel the wetness and be uncomfortable which is essential to learning the ‘cause and effect’ relationship between their bodily sensations of weeing or pooping and then the wetness, stickiness, smelliness of what they have done.

 3) Be consistent in your approach to avoid confusing your child.
 Set aside time so you can be self-disciplined enough to teach your child gently.
 Being on holidays is a great time.
 Toilet training is a skill that your child needs to practice to get right so gently and consistently keep going forward.